-Последна актуализация на страницата: 9 август 2022 г.
+Последна актуализация на страницата: 29 ноември 2022 г.

-For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups, which are not generally included in calculations and would drastically reduce them.
-This is why tools that compare energy consumption per transaction across platforms are misleading.
+For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
+Layer 2's are not generally included in calculations, but accounting for the additional energy consumed by sequencers (small) and the number of transactions they process (large) would likely drastically reduce per-transaction estimates.
+This is one reason why comparisons of energy consumption per transaction across platforms can be misleading.

-At the same time, there is a substantial, growing, and highly active regenerative finance (ReFi) community building on Ethereum.
+While Ethereum's energy consumption is very low, there is also a substantial, growing, and highly active regenerative finance (ReFi) community building on Ethereum.
 ReFi applications use DeFi components to build financial applications that have positive externalities benefiting the environment.
-ReFi is part of a wider "Solarpunk" movement that is closely aligned with Ethereum and aims to couple technological advancement and environmental stewardship.
-The decentralized, permissionless, composable nature of Ethereum makes it the ideal base layer for the ReFi and solarpunk communities.
+ReFi is part of a wider "solarpunk" movement that is closely aligned with Ethereum and aims to couple technological advancement and environmental stewardship.
+The decentralized, permissionless, and composable nature of Ethereum makes it the ideal base layer for the ReFi and solarpunk communities.

 - Ethereum's energy consumption

 - Ethereum Emissions: A Bottom-up Estimate Kyle McDonald

 - The Merge - Implications on the Electricity Consumption and Carbon Footprint of the Ethereum Network - CCRI